The Ultimate Guide to Web Application and API Protection (WAAP)

 Additional attacks beyond the OWASP Top 10:

-Malicious bot attacks: unleashes massive floods of web requests against web pages made accessible via a web application or API.
-Examples include token stuffing, form submission abuse, webpage content scraping, bot imposters, and API abuse.
+Bot attacks: unleashes massive floods of web requests against web pages made accessible via a web application or API.
+Examples include form submission abuse, webpage content scraping, bot imposters, and API abuse.

 Distributed Denial of Service (DDoS): targets microservices and APIs and are meant to disable specific high system cost APIs such as database queries, search pagination, data exports, and more.

-Account takeover (ATO) / Credential stuffing: targets active user accounts and causes service disruptions, widespread account lockouts, and prevents customers from using your service.
-Typically executed via malicious bots.
+Account takeover (ATO): targets active user accounts and causes service disruptions, widespread account lockouts, and prevents customers from using your service.
+ATO is often executed via malicious bots and wide-scale credential stuffing.

 Brute force attacks: repeated request attempts to guess valid credentials or input parameters in order to obtain unauthorized access to the application functionality or data.
 Examples include username / password guessing against an app’s authentication and enumeration of user profiles and web server directories.